8 features that keep us unwittingly glued to our screens

 7. Rewards and status in games

 In-game rewards, such as bonuses, special items, or player ranks, are designed to create a sense of accomplishment.
 The desire to achieve these rewards or gain status is supposed to make it difficult for us to stop playing.
-Children especially can find it hard to resist this pull, often getting in the way of other activities.
+Children, especially, can find it hard to resist this pull, often getting in the way of other activities.

 8. Time limits and subscriptions